 Degenerative disc disease

 - The exact cause of this is not known.
-Some suggest that it is a natural part of ageing; however, disc degeneration can also occur in young people.
-The cause is likely to be multifactorial, including genetic, environmental, traumatic, inflammatory, infectious and other factors.
+Some suggest that degenerative disc disease is a natural part of ageing; however, disc degeneration can also occur in young people.
+The cause of degenerative disc disease is likely to be multifactorial, including genetic, environmental, traumatic, inflammatory, infectious and other factors.

 - Annular tears, internal disc disruption and resorption, disc space narrowing, disc fibrosis and osteophyte formation can all occur.